1. In this Policy, the following terms shall have the following meanings:

 1.1.
-"Cookie" means a small text file placed on your computer or device by Our Site when you visit certain parts of Our Site and/or when you use certain features of Our Site.
-Details of the Cookies used by Our Site are set out in section 12, below;
+"Cookie" means a small text file placed on your computer or device by the Website when you visit certain parts of the Website and/or when you use certain features of the Website.
+Details of the Cookies used by the Website are set out in section 14 below;

 1.2.
 “Personal data” means any and all data that relates to an identifiable person who can be directly or indirectly identified from that data.
-In this case, it means personal data that you give to Us via Our Site.
+In this case, it means personal data that you give to Us via the Website.
 This definition shall, where applicable, incorporate the definitions provided in the EU Regulation 2016/679 – the General Data Protection Regulation (“GDPR”);

 1.3.
-“We/Us/Our” means Brightgrove, a company focused on software development, consulting and outsourcing.
+“We/Us/Our” means Brightgrove, a company focused on software development and consulting.

 3. YOUR RIGHTS

-4.2. [contact information such as email addresses, telephone numbers, links to social media accounts];
+4.2. [contact information such as email addresses, telephone numbers, and links to social media accounts];